 Seat and other parts

-Which, prevents the user from sliding off during rowing.
-It does not have any cushioning, though.
+However, it does not have any cushioning.
 The top part, the wooden side panels, and the wheels are held together by a set of solid steel rods.

 The seat comes with eight wheels.
 Four of them are at the top of the rails, while the other four are on the inner section of the tracks, to add stability to the seat.
 The wheels integrate high-grade, sealed ball bearings and have a rubber outer shell to provide a very smooth and quiet seat ride.